Kakan Hermansson: Controversy

 In 2012, Hermansson expressed controversial comments about Swedish police and men in general on Twitter.
 When she was hired in 2016 for a campaign by a marketing firm to take part in designing a version of the Audi Q2, Audi customers protested in social media against her participation, citing her inflammatory views.
 Audi chose to end the collaboration and apologised.
 Shortly after having been sacked from the Audi marketing campaign, she publicly apologised to all police officers in Sweden for her inflammatory comments four years earlier, using her personal blog.

+In October 2023, Hermansson faced criticism for using derogatory language, referring to Aron Flam as "scum" in a comment on Instagram.
+This incident occurred after Flam had expressed support for Israel during their Gaza war.
+Subsequently, Hermansson posted a message that contained offensive language, stating, "Zionists, fuck off," directed at those who sided with Israel in the conflict.
+Following widespread media attention, the Swedish edition of Elle distanced themselves from her comments and removed her blog from their website.